Leonardo-Boss/suckless-site/dwm.suckless.org/patches/setstatus/index.md

     dwm -s "foo bar"

+You can set the status with this command even if dwm is already running as your wm.
+It will start a new process, set the status and exit.
+The parameter `-s` is not meant to be used at startup when you launch dwm as your wm.

 Piping into `dwm -s` is currently not supported but you can set the status to the output of any command by doing something like: